-If a student does not pass an institutional exam on the first try, they may retake the exam at a later date.
-There is a \$50.00 institutional exam retake fee that must also be paid.
-The student will be offered tutoring to improve their skills, if available.
+If a student does not pass an institutional exam on the first attempt, they may retake the exam at a later date.
+The institutional exam retake fee is \$50.00.
+The results from Institutional examinations I-III are valid one (1) year after the passage of the examination.
+Refer to the WHC Clinic Student Handbook for institutional examinations guidelines.